NHS priorities

 Consultation skills: face-to-face and remote

 In addition to considering your consultation skills, you may want to consider how you provide personalised care, specifically shared decision making.
-Personalised care and shared decision making are core elements of the NHS Long Term Plan.
+Personalised care and shared decision making are core elements of the NHS 10 Year Health plan for England: Fit for the future.
 Shared decision making is linked to improved outcomes for patients and puts people at the centre of their own care, making them experts in their own healthcare decisions.
 There are several shared decision making programmes available.
 They are of varying lengths and can all be used to support your learning in this area.

-The CPPE Shared decision making programme consists of a six unit, self-directed e-course and two full day online workshops.
-Completion time is approximately 30 hours over six to nine weeks.
-It is open to all NHS pharmacy professionals working in a patient-facing role in England.
+The CPPE Shared decision making programme consists of a six unit, self-directed e-course and two ‘virtual kitbags’, which are a collection of resources to support application of your learning to practice.
+Completion time is approximately 30 hours.
+It is open to all pharmacy professionals working in a patient-facing role in England.
 The aim of this course is to create a culture shift in practice, by supporting pharmacists to embed shared decision making, as part of personalised care.

 CPPE Shared decision making programme